Rey Aquino: 1998 and 2001

 In the 1998 and 2001 elections, Aquino squared off again with his old political rival and former San Fernando Mayor Pat Guevarra.
 This time however, he would go on to win quite easily and with substantially more votes on both occasions to retain the position of Mayor.

-Congress
+House of Representatives (2004–2007)

 After his three terms as mayor of San Fernando, He ran for Congress in 2004 and won.

 President and CEO of PhilHealth

 On August 13, 2008, President Gloria Macapagal Arroyo picked Aquino to be the president and CEO of the Philippine Health Insurance Corporation (PhilHealth), a tax-exempt, government owned and controlled corporation (GOCC) of the Philippines, which is attached to the Department of Health.